shearwaterintl/typeform_data/README.md

 # TypeformData

 A Ruby client for Typeform's [Data API](https://www.typeform.com/help/data-api/).
+Our documentation is available [here](http://www.rubydoc.info/gems/typeform_data/TypeformData/Typeform).

 **Warning**: this is alpha software, and hasn't been thoroughly vetted in production yet.
 Use at your own risk :).